Bekah Martinez Shares Sweet Update on Daughter 1 Month After Birth

 Instagram

-Bekah Martinez is giving everyone a little bit of a glimpse into some of her baby daughter's favorite activites.
+Bekah Martinez is giving everyone a little bit of a glimpse into some of her baby daughter's favorite activities.

 The former Bachelor contestant gave birth to her daughter Ruth Ray De La Luz Leonard by water birth on Feb.
 1 and she took to Instagram to share a sweet update about her little girl's one-month birthday.
 Bekah posted a picture of Ruth cocooned in a white blanket with blue, green and yellow stripes on it and she's fast asleep on a white surface.
 There's a little pin board that says "One Month" on it, a purple toy and a notepad sitting next to Ruthie.